fedusiv/feditor/README.md

 # F(edusiv)editor

+UNDER DEVELOPMENT!
+DO NOT EXPECT ANYTHING FROM IT NOW

-Feditor is GUI, raylib based fully keyboard controllable text editor.
+Feditor is GUI, sdl based fully keyboard controllable text editor.

 I like neovim and vscode, but want to be this more arranged for my willings and needs